GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 this information are out of scope for this document, but a gateway in possession of such information MAY use it to prefer topologically closer relays.

+Within the above constraints, gateways MAY make use of other considerations from Section 4 of {{RFC8305}}, such as the address family interleaving strategies, to produce a final ordering of candidate relay addresses.

 Note also that certain relay addresses might be excluded from consideration by the hold-down timers described in {{trafficabsent}} or {{loaded}}.
 These